-If you cannot attend the appointment to collect your new vehicle plates at the time and date given, you should telephone the Licensing Office immediately to rearrange.
+If you cannot attend your pre-booked appointment at the time and date given, you should telephone the Licensing Office immediately to rearrange.
 Failure to do so may result in the Licensing Office being unable to offer you an alternative appointment before the expiry of your licence.